jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## This is Real

 Please take a few minutes and watch this video.
-It's from Salman Khan, who was using videos to tutor his cousins in the early 2000s.
+It's from Salman Khan.
+In the early 2000s he was using videos to tutor his cousins.
 In 2006 he uploaded them YouTube.
-They got so popular he used open-source software to start Khan Academy, a website that gives the world free education in all subjects and grades.
+They got so popular he started Khan Academy, a website (that uses open-source software) that gives the world free education in all subjects and grades.
 After Bill Gates and others founded it, it now empowers us to learn in a fundamentally new way.

 https://www.youtube.com/watch?v=-MTRxRO5SRA

 I asked you to watch that video to emphasize how real the game of civilization is.
 The Industrial Age is truly over.
 It's vital we at the "bottom of the pyramid" learn to live and work in what (I call) the Internet Age and the era of mass-collaboration.
 When we do, it'll definitely be a "pretty exciting time to be alive."

 But, our evolution to new ways of life—like using Khan Academy—is never smooth.
 Just look at education.
-For all the kids using Khan Academy, there are far more going through the old-school education system.
+For all the kids using online education, there are far more only using the old-school education system.
 The gap is huge.
 One disturbing statistic is how an entire generation of young Americans now have 1.5 trillion in college debt.
 That's far more money then American spent rebuilding Europe after World War II.

 That should make your eyes open wide.
-The past's expensive and obsolete products won't go away on their own.
-Especially if we keep using them.
-My contribution to our game is teaching people—even protagonists like Khan—we don't just evolve better technologies.
-We need a new philosopy to bring-on a new age.
+The heirarchies of the past won't go away on its own.
+Especially if we keep using their products.
+My contribution to our game is teaching everyone—even protagonists like Khan—we don't just evolve better technologies.
+We need a new philosopy to overcome antagonists before living in a new age.

 To change our world, we the people _have_ to become player gods and take hold of the levers of power for education, working hours, contracts; all of them.
-Techvolution will show you how so we live happy lives again—I mean imagine math class was easier for everyone!
+Techvolution will show you how so we can live happy lives again—I mean imagine math class was easier for everyone!

-But, to live in the Internet Age, we'll must learn to overcome the antagonists of the old age.
+But, to live in the Internet Age, we'll must learn how to overcome our nemesis; Darth Blockbuster.

 # ACT ONE